-2. Court provider's collection/remittance of the fines and fees for the city/county receiving the court service
+- 2. Court provider's collection/remittance of the fines and fees for the city/county receiving the court service - Step 1 Does the government control the asset?

 Yes, the court provider is collecting the fines and fees and holding the monies in their bank account.